wilblack/lilybot/README.md

 ```

+You may need to do a `chmod 775` to make these executable.
+You can then start and staop the deamon with `sudo /etc/init.d/ardyh_cleint start`

 Once the deamon starts it ties up the port.
 You can see what ports are currently being used with

 ```